This project was initiated by Yatika Paharia and Natasha Sharma, students of Cluster Innovation Centre under the mentorship of Dr. Govind Singh.

-The project will evaluate the awareness levels of different sections of society (students, government personnel, personnel working in the private sector) and also study the impact each of these sections have on generating Ewaste.
-Awareness about Ewaste Management Rules will also be evaluated among the population surveyed.
-Ewaste is a challenge which is inherent to the IT Sector.
+The project evaluated the awareness levels of different sections of society (students, government personnel, personnel working in the private sector) and also study the impact each of these sections have on generating E-waste.
+Awareness about E-waste Management Rules was also evaluated among the population surveyed.
+E-waste is a challenge which is inherent to the IT Sector.
 It is in fact the most prominent environmental threat that the IT sector poses.
 Due to lack of awareness in the present day, the threat is not recognized to the extent that it should be.
-The project will address these concerns and come out with an outcome which will be able to influence policy with respect to manufacturing, reuse and recycle of IT related electronic products.
+The project worked to address these concerns with respect to manufacturing, reuse and recycle of IT related electronic products.

 The Project Report was submitted to Cluster Innovation Centre, University of Delhi and was evaluated.